baconbrad/middlefinger.js/README.md

   - Attacking the site's users through a means of Cross Site Scripting
   - Other illegal stuff

 Those reasons are all considered illegal even though they decided to be a douche and steal your code and bandwidth.
-Usage of this code is considered legal because the code executes on your server and they willingly linked your script(s).
+Usage of this code is considered legal because the code is on your server and they willingly linked your script(s).
 Like an idiot.

 Is this failproof?
 No, but it is a decent effort.
 You can make it better?
 Contribute!